ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/marts/pumps/pumps.md

 {% enddocs %}

 {% docs mart_product_usage_free_user_metrics_monthly %}
 This table unions the sets of all Self-Managed and SaaS **free users**.
-The data from this table will be used for Gainsight Customer Product Insights.
+The data from this table will be used for Salesforce Customer Product Insights.

 The grain of this table is namespace || uuid-hostname per month.